twinklymeat/CuraHub/doc/CuraHub SRS.md

 * User authentication and authorization
 * Appointment matching and scheduling
 * Data storage and retrieval
-* Web-based user interface delivery
+* Web based user interface delivery

 ### 2.2 Product Constraints
 The following constraints limit the developer's options for CuraHub:

 **Technical Constraints:**
-* Web-based application requiring modern web browsers
+* Web based application requiring modern web browsers
 * Must be compatible with Java JDK and PostgreSQL database
 * Development environment limited to VS Code IDE
 * No budget allocation for third-party services or tools